 Historical Roman Catholic privilege

-Decree 354 (1998) serves as an agreement between the state and non-Catholic Christian entities regarding their operations and rights to perform religious rites, such as marriages, and carry out religious instruction.
+Decree 354 (1998) serves as an agreement between the State and non-Catholic Christian entities regarding their operations and rights to perform religious rites, such as marriages, and carry out religious instruction.
+In June 2023, the government signed an agreement with eight further religious organizations that authorizes them to carry out civil marriage ceremonies and provide chaplaincy services at hospitals and within the prison system.
+The eight organizations are again all Christian.

 Education and children’s rights